 For my beginnings attempts, finding my balance was difficult, I would fall into the water, stand back up, press my feet into the ocean floor, wipe the salt from eyes and mouth and go again.
 Finally, after trial and error, I was able to find my balance on the board, and it was such a freeing experience, gliding along the water.
 Of course, my surf instructor was holding onto the back of my board.
 Then in a matter of minutes the water changed, waves that were smoothly folding over were now cutting in at all angles fast and direct.
 I could feel the strong currents from the riptide but because we remained in the shallow in we weren’t too affected.
 After a few slightly aggressive waves, mother nature rewarded us with calmer waves, in which I was able to ride and with my eyes on the horizon, engaging almost every muscle in my legs to stay balanced it indeed felt like I was flying.

 The average surfer is drawn to Venao because you get what you came for.
 Also, Because of the natural curvature of the bay, it allows them to surf almost every day of the year.
 And for those who always wanted to try surfing or are curious, make your next vacation to Playa Venao in Panama, where you will be relaxed and accomplished.

-This was a guest post by Kiersten Brown (@travelandlearning), traveling entrepreneur, trying to influence the world through education and movement and is also the creator of travelandlearning.org.
+Kiersten Brown is a Travel Coach whose mission is to help women of color create their dream life by living in their dream country.
+You can get her free guide to living abroad here.
+Or follow her adventures on @kikimarieb15.
 Have an article, idea, opinion, tips, or just about anything else Panama related you would like to write about on PTY Life?
 Become a guest blogger like Kiersten by sending a message to firstname.lastname@example.org.